Mike0808/WebServer/README.md

 # Simple web server

-In this Simple Web Server implements epoll(linux) and kqueue(BSD, Mac OS) methods of I/O events for TCP Socket
+In this Simple Web Server implements epoll(linux) and kqueue(BSD, Mac OS) methods of I/O events for TCP Socket.
+For this task taked third-party model asyncore_epoll with little bit changes for SO_REUSEPORT insted SO_REUSEADDR

 ## Results of load testing: